 - To use the xHCI controller on a Linux guest, ensure that the Linux kernel version is 2.6.35 or later.

 - Verify that the virtual machine is powered on.

 - In the vSphere Client inventory, right-click the virtual machine and select Edit Settings.

 - Click the Hardware tab and click Add.

-- Select USB Controller and click Next.
+- Select the type of USB Controller to add and click Next.